NMRExchangeFormat/NEF/specification/Overview.md

     the restraint_combination_id allows you to describe restraints as [(a AND b) OR (c AND d) OR e] etc.

-    3. The  _nef_dihedral_restraint.name column gives the standard name of the corresponding dihedral ('PHI', 'PSI', 'OMEGA', 'CHI1', 'CHI2', ...).
+    4. The  _nef_dihedral_restraint.name column gives the standard name of the corresponding dihedral ('PHI', 'PSI', 'OMEGA', 'CHI1', 'CHI2', ...).
     This column is an information field, that sup-lements but does *NOT* replace or override the atom designations.

   4. Regarding Section 7.
 Optional: **RDC restraint lists(s)**

-    1. The ordinal column is a series of consecutive integers that serve to make each line unique.
-These values are *not* preserved when reading and re-writing data.

-    1. RDC's should be given unscaled (i.e. the values actually measured), and with proper signs (i.e. NH RDC's should list a positive value for decreasing splitting whereas CH RDC's should list a positive value for increasing splitting).

-    2. The orientation tensor is indicated by giving the chain_code, sequence_code, and residue_type for the residue used to give the orientation tensor in coordinate files.
+    1. The orientation tensor is indicated by giving the chain_code, sequence_code, and residue_type for the residue used to give the orientation tensor in coordinate files.
 The residue_type should be TNSR.
       Tensor values are given as magnitude and rhombicity.

-    3. The RDC estraint list can also be used to give non-reduced dipolar couplings.
+    2. The RDC estraint list can also be used to give non-reduced dipolar couplings.

+    3.The restraint_origin describes the origin or source of the restraints.
+    We recommend using one of the values given below, but if these do not fit, others may be added.
+The value 'measured' should typically be
+    sufficient.

+    4. The ordinal column is a series of consecutive integers that serve to make each line unique.
+These values are *not* preserved when reading and re-writing data.

+    5. RDC's should be given unscaled (i.e. the values actually measured), and with proper signs (i.e. NH RDC's should list a positive value for decreasing splitting whereas CH RDC's should list a positive value for increasing splitting).
+The 'scale' column gives the scaling constant used.

+    6. The distance_dependent column shows whether the mesurement depends on a variable ineratom distance.

   5. Regarding Section 8.
 Optional: **Peak lists(s)**